If you are a graduate of Pomona who wants to get involved with admissions, please visit our Alumni Admissions Volunteer

 Admissions Interns are engaged students who are knowledgeable about Pomona College, have developed meaningful connections across campus and are excited to serve as representatives of the College.
 Paid positions are available for the full school year and the winter break.
 School-year interns are expected to work at least 6 hours per week and one Saturday during the fall semester, supporting all aspects of admissions work.
-Responsibilities include, but are not limited to: responding to admissions email queries, coordinating hosting, front desk support, conducting virtual tours, assisting with diversity fly-in programs and Admitted Students Days.
+Responsibilities include, but are not limited to: responding to admissions email queries, coordinating hosting, front desk support, conducting virtual tours, assisting with diversity visit programs and Admitted Students Day.
 Mandatory training will take place the first week of the fall semester.
 Applications for the full-time winter break intern positions are available in November.
 Applications for the summer intern positions are due April 11.

 For more information about the Intern positions, contact Stanley Liu.

 Term: Summer (May 16 - Aug.
 26)

 Summer Fellows serve as admissions interns by supporting the work of the Office during the summer, including leading tours for visitors.
 Four part-time positions are available for up to 30 hours per week.
 Applications for the Summer Fellows positions are due April 11.

 For more information about the Summer Fellows positions, contact Stanley Liu.